tienpdinh/CSCI4041/Recitation/pq.md

 ## Heap Sort
  1. Build a heap
- 2. Recursively call the function `Extract-Min`
+ 2. Recursively call the function `Extract-Min`, and swap it with the last element.
- 3. Heapify
+ 3. Call heapify on the first element.